fiesta/apidocs/message-middleware-api.rst

 `sender_uri` is a URI that you can use to get more information about the sender.

+`message_id` is a unique ID for this message, as a string.

+`thread_id` is a unique ID for this thread, as a string.
+Replies to this message (including chained replies) will all have the same `thread_id`.

+`parent_id` is either a string matching the `message_id` of the message that this message is in reply to, or ``null`` if this message is not a reply or is in reply to a message that wasn't sent to this list.

 `subject` is the message's subject.